-- All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the senior leadership team. - All members of staff are made aware of the school Whistleblowing procedure (2.03 Confidential Disclosure Procedure, within "Fairness at Work Policy" includes Whistle-Blowing Procedure at Section 3).
-It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.

-- Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - Cranbrook School has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
-The DBS will consider whether to bar the person. - If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or Schools Personnel Service.
+- As part of our approach to safeguarding, the School has created and embedded a culture of openness, trust and transparency in which our values and expected behaviour as set out in our staff code of conduct are constantly lived, monitored and reinforced by all staff (including supply teachers, volunteers and contractors) and where all concerns are dealt with promptly and appropriately. - Staff are encouraged and should feel confident to self-refer, if they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+This includes where concerns may be felt to be deliberately invented or malicious; such allegations are extremely rare and as such all concerns should be reported and recorded. - All staff and volunteers should feel able to raise any concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
+The leadership team at Cranbrook School swill take all concerns or allegations received seriously. - All members of staff are made aware of the school Whistleblowing procedure (2.03 Confidential Disclosure Procedure, within "Fairness at Work Policy" includes Whistle-Blowing Procedure at Section 3).
+It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - Cranbrook School has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+The DBS will consider whether to bar the person. - If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or Schools Personnel Service - All members of staff in Cranbrook School are made aware of local support available. - Contact details for Area Safeguarding Advisor (Education Safeguarding Service) - Tonbridge and Malling 03000 412284 (07540 677200) www.kelsi.org.uk/support-forchildren-and-young-people/child-protection-and-safeguarding/safeguarding-contacts - o Contact details for Online Safety in the Education Safeguarding Service - 03000 415797 - esafetyofficer@theeducationpeople.org (non-urgent issues only)

+Contact details for the LADO

+Telephone: 03000 410888

+Email: kentchildrenslado@kent.gov.uk

+Integrated Children's Services

+Front door: 03000 411111

+Out of Hours Number: 03000 419191

+Kent Police

+101 or 999 if there is an immediate risk of harm

+Kent Safeguarding Children Multi-Agency Partnership (KSCMP)

+- kscmp@kent.gov.uk - 03000 421126

+Adult Safeguarding

+Adult Social Care via 03000 41 61 61 (text relay 18001 03000 41 61 61) or email social.services@kent.gov.uk